 - menstrual cycle disorders;

 - pain during menstruation

-Keeping away from performing is emphatically suggested for pregnant ladies (at late stages) just as the people who dislike knee joints or with the spine.
+Keeping away from performing is emphatically suggested for pregnant ladies (at late stages) just as the people who dislike knee joints or the spine.

 Technique of execution